-St Mary's Lands is a historic site, dating back 800 years.
-It was once the Commonable Lands of St Mary's parish, with certain houses having grazing rights.
-The town common was made up of Lammas Fields and St Mary's Lands.
+St Mary's Lands is a historic site thought to date back up to 600 years and was once the Commonable Lands of St. Mary's parish, with certain houses having grazing rights.
+The town common was made up of Lammas Fields and St. Mary's Lands.
 The land was originally owned by the Church prior to the dissolution when Warwick was an important monastic centre.